 Extreme Home Profits in a nutshell:

-Most of the site’s training deals with PPC and SEO tutorials.
+Most of the site’s training deals with PPC and SEO tutorials (I’ve got legit ones for you here).
 There are also 44 bonus ebooks offered which to be honest, I never checked out, but they are just an added spice and most of your attention should be focused on the main training anyway.